The Forest (video game)

 game was released for Windows in April 2018, and for the PlayStation 4 in November 2018.
 The game was a commercial success, selling over five million copies by the end of 2018.
-A sequel game, Sons of the Forest, was released in Early Access for Windows on February 23, 2023.
+In 2020, Rock Paper Shotgun placed the game 9th on their "The best survival games on PC" list.

 Gameplay

 In The Forest, players control Eric LeBlanc and must survive on a forested island and search for his missing son Timmy after a devastating plane crash.
 Players must survive by creating shelter, weapons, and other survival tools.
 Inhabiting the island, along with various woodland creatures, are a tribe of cannibalistic mutants, who dwell in villages on the surface and in deep caves beneath the island.
 While they are not necessarily always hostile to the player, their usual behaviour is aggressive, especially during the night.

 However, the developers wanted players to question whether the island's cannibalistic tribe is the enemy of the player or vice versa.
 For example, when first encountering the player, the cannibals may hesitate to attack and instead observe the player from a distance, attempt to communicate with the player through effigies, and send patrols around the player's base camp.
 In combat, they regularly attempt to protect one another from injury, remove torches, surround the player, hide behind cover, drag wounded tribesmen to safety, keep their distance, use tactical decisions, not overextend into unknown territory, and occasionally surrender out of fear.
 They are also afraid of fire, and will sometimes refrain from approaching the player if there is a campfire or torch nearby.
 However, the more aggressive the player is towards the cannibals, the more relentless they will become in their attacks on the player’s base camp; if a player takes their time and avoids the cannibals upon encountering them, it is possible for cannibals to remain neutral or less aggressive for many in-game days.
 Though there are no set missions, there is an optional conclusion to the game.

 As the player progresses through the game and explores the caves underneath the forest surface, they will encounter increasingly bizarre mutations, including deformed babies and mutants with several extra appendages.
 The game also features a day and night cycle, with the player able to build a shelter and traps, hunt animals and collect supplies during the day, and defend themselves against the mutants by night.